tellingthebees/tellingthebees.github.io/_posts/2017-08-02-pollination-workshop-news.markdown

 categories:
 - news
 layout: post
+show_header_image: true
+header_image: news
+header_image_alt: Beelore seed packets on display at a festival, Scotland 2015

 ---

 If you want a taster of the PolliNation workshops, then have a look at this video which was featured on York TV!

 [https://www.youtube.com/watch?v=Cuy4jebpuzA&feature=youtu.be ](https://www.youtube.com/watch?v=Cuy4jebpuzA&feature=youtu.be){:target="_blank"}